salejandro/EGiG-MBIOD/README.md

 ## Data

-The genome sequences for this practice were retrieved either from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) or [GISAID](https://gisaid.org/) databases and correspond to:

-1. The genomic sequences of the 17 sarbecoviruses used for Figure 1 in [Temmam et al. (2022)](https://www.nature.com/articles/s41586-022-04532-4)

-2. A subset of 4717 high-quality genomes of the BA.1 variant (Omicron) collected world wide between 05/01/2020 and 22/06/2022.
+The genome sequences for this practice were retrieved either from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) or [GISAID](https://gisaid.org/) databases and correspond to a subset of 4717 high-quality genomes of the BA.1 variant (Omicron) collected world wide between 05/01/2020 and 22/06/2022.
 You can find the metadata associated with these genomes in the file BA.1.metadata, and the instructions for retrieve these sequences in the file [GISAID-BA.1-sequences.md](https://github.com/salejandro/Comparative-Genomics-MGG/blob/main/omicron_seqs.md).

 ### Data files availability: